 You can specify policies for ADO at the row, segment, and tablespace granularity level when creating and altering tables with SQL statements.
-In addition, ADO policies can perform actions on indexes.
+In addition, ADO policies can perform action on indexes.

 By specifying policies for ADO, you can automate data movement between different tiers of storage within the database.
-These policies also enable you to specify different compression levels for each tier, control when the data movement takes place, and optimize indexes.
+These policies also enable you to specify different compression levels for each tier, and to control when the data movement takes place.